wp-repository/wpmu-theme-usage-info/readme.txt

 Tested up to: 3.5.1
 Stable tag: trunk

-Provides info to network admins and users on popularity of themes.
+Provides info to network admins and users on the popularity of themes.

 == Description ==
 Included files: